 PaytoStudy are the leaders in money management and have a reputation for excellence in service.
 Interpay Ltd, trading as PaytoStudy, is regulated by the Central Bank of Ireland.

-As a member of the Private Colleges Network, Citas College is able to provide students with access to learner protection which is guaranteed by all members of this association.
-This ensures that students and their fees are protected by a comprehensive insurance policy covering every programme delivered by every member colleges for the benefit of the students.
-In the unlikely event that any member college within the Private Colleges Network would close, other colleges within the network will automatically provide the affected students with alternative classes to enable those students to complete their studies at no additional charge.
-This includes at a minimum:
+As a partner of the ION Insurance Group, Citas College is able to provide students with access to learner protection This ensures that students and their fees are protected by a comprehensive insurance policy.
+In the unlikely event that the college would close, the Insurer will provide the affected students with a refund to complete their studies.

 This learner protection guarantee complies with the Qualifications and Quality Assurance (Education and Training) Act 2012 part 6 requirements (that all programmes of 3 months or more duration have in place arrangements for the Protection of Enrolled Learners to ensure learners have the opportunity to complete their programme of study.)